-Edward Witten has received the highest -index among the physicists.
+Edward Witten has the highest -index among physicists.
 In this sense, he is the best physicist in the world now.

-What makes me really surprised is that he was not major in physics as an undergraduate student.
-He was major in history.
-While working as a physicist, he received the highest honor in mathematics, Fields Medal.
+What really surprises me is that he did not major in physics as an undergraduate student.
+He majored in history.
+While working as a physicist, he received the highest honor in mathematics, the Fields Medal.

 .